Fast-track Approvals Act 2024

 You could also call this:

-“You can ask to pause your application review”
+"You can ask to pause your application for a while by making a written request."

-You can ask the Environmental Protection Authority (EPA) in writing to pause the review of your main application.
-You can only make this request after the EPA has given your application to the panel leader, but before the panel makes its final decisions about your approvals.
+You can ask the EPA to stop working on your application for a while.
+You must make this request in writing.
+You can only make this request after the EPA has sent your application to the panel convener under section 46 and before the panel makes its decisions under section 81.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.